subhash217/angular-2/README.md

 # angular-2
-this is my new git project
+production this is my new git project